CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database.md

 # REST API: PUT database

 A method to update the properties of a database.
 This is an HTTP PUT method, accessible at the following address:

 `https://api.copernica.com/v1/database/$id?access_token=XXX`

+Replace the `$id` by the identifier of the database you want to edit.

 ## Available parameters

 The following variables can be used in the body of the HTTP PUT request:

 - **name**: the optional new name of the database
 - **description**: the optional new database description
 - **archived**: optional boolean to determine whether or not a database should be archived.